gayegul/gayegul.github.io/README.md

 # personalWebsite

-a work in progress & personal space about projects, blog posts and contact info etc.
+a work in progress personal space about my resume, projects, blog posts and contact info.